Community Gardens Program

 Education

-Our community garden partners Turner Farm and Tikkun Farm teaches clients about sustainable growing practices and composting.
+Our community garden partners Turner Farm and Tikkun Farm teach clients about sustainable growing practices and composting.
 This education enhances their practices, alleviating harmful impacts or past practices.
 It also unites everyone in the garden together as they work toward the same goals.

 Find our new neighbors working in these local gardens: